Portland Personal Injury Attorney

 Contact A Portland Personal Injury Attorney From DuBois Law Group

-If you are injured by another person, you have the right to seek justice.
+If another person injures you, you have the right to seek justice.
 In these situations, the Portland personal injury attorneys at DuBois Law Group can help.
-Our lawyers can represent your insurance claim, advocating aggressively for maximum compensation on your behalf.
-Contact us today to schedule your free initial consultation and learn more about your legal options.
+Our team of lawyers offers to represent your insurance claim, advocating aggressively for maximum compensation on your behalf.
+Contact us today to schedule your free initial consultations and learn more about your legal options and receive the results you want.
 (503) 222-4411.